RECERTIFICATION OF INTELLECTUAL DISABILITIES FOR STATE PROGRAMS

 Sources: DDS Manual, I.A.PR.002; DDS Fact Sheet, Reactivation/ Re-Evaluation for DDS Services.

-The following is the general process by which DDS determines continued eligibility for children under the time frames set forth above:
+The following is the general process by which DDS determines continued eligibility for children under the timeframes listed in Table 1:

 1. DDS provides documentation to a regional psychologist, who reviews the information in the client's chart to determine eligibility.